L&S Policy on Review of Certificate Programs

-- Does the program have a stable academic home, usually a department?
+- Does the program have a stable academic home (usually in a department)?
 Is that academic home actively engaged in supporting and managing the program?

-Finally, certificate programs that have zero (0) awards in a five year period will be automatically discontinued without review.
+Finally, per UAPC policy that has been endorsed by the L&S APC, certificate programs that have zero (0) awards in a five year period will be automatically discontinued without review.

 - L&S Academic Program Review - Frequently Asked Questions

 - Official Certificate List (maintained by the UW-Madison Registrar)

 - Trends in Degree and Certificate Awards (prepared by the Office of Academic Planning and Institutional Research)